-- Raspberry PI 3 model A+ kit (including at least also case, USB adapater and power supply)
+- Raspberry Pi model A+ kit (including at least also case and proper power supply)

 - 1 micro SD card (at least 8 GB, preferrably class 10) with an SD adapter

-- Raspbian Buster Lite disk image (you can download it from here, used version 4.19)
+- Raspbian Buster Lite disk image (you can download it from Raspbian official download page, used version 4.19)

 - an image flashing software like, for example, Etcher